PORBai/Adaptive-Bridge-Fusion/docs/CITATION.md

 # Citation

+This repository is directly associated with the manuscript:

+**Adaptive Bridge Fusion for Heterogeneous Feature Learning in Visual Facial Expression Analysis**

-This code is directly associated with the manuscript submitted to *The Visual Computer*.
-If you use this code, please cite the following manuscript.
+submitted to *The Visual Computer*.

+If you use this code, pretrained checkpoints, benchmark protocol, or any part of this repository, please cite the associated manuscript:

 ```bibtex
 @article{wu2026adaptive,